 ESS 1 - European Social Survey 2002, Sweden

-This study is part of the collection ESS - European Social Survey
+Is part of collection at SND: ESS - European Social Survey

 Alternative title